foretspaisibles/bsdowl/doc/LaTeXDocument.md

 ===> Multipass job for galley.pdf (aux)
 env TEXINPUTS=".:${HOME}/share/texmf/organization:" pdflatex galley.tex
 This is pdfeTeX, Version 3.141592-1.21a-2.2 (Web2C 7.5.4)
-...
+…
 ```

-Take a look at the _TEXINPUTS_ assignment in the _env_
+Let us take a look at the _TEXINPUTS_ assignment which is part of the
-command.
+`env` command.
 Its difference with respect to the declaration in the
-`Makefile` above means that TeX will also look for files
+`Makefile` above means that TeX will also look for files in the
-in the current directory (this is what the initial dot stands for) and
+current directory (this is what the initial dot stands for) and all
-all standard TeX locations (this is what the final colon stands for).
+standard TeX locations (this is what the final colon stands for).

-If you want to have absolute control on the value of _TEXINPUTS_, you
+If we want to have absolute control on the value of _TEXINPUTS_, we
-must add an assignment _USES+=texinputs:strict_ in your
+must add the assignment _USES+=texinputs:strict_ in our `Makefile`.
-`Makefile`.
-If it sees this statement, `bsdowl` will refrain from adding the
+If it reads this statement **BSD Owl Scripts** will refrain from
-initial dot and the final colon to your `TEXINPUTS` declaration.
+adding the initial dot and the final colon to our `TEXINPUTS`
+declaration.

 The supporting macros for METAPOST also understand _TEXINPUTS_ and
 _USES+=texinputs:strict_.
 There is an analogous variable _MPINPUTS_
 governing the look up of METAPOST input files, it is accompanied with an
 _USES+=mpinputs:strict_ option.
-If you want to have your TeX program and
+If we want to have our TeX program and
-your METAPOST program to be run with different values for _TEXINPUTS_,
+our METAPOST program to be run with different values for _TEXINPUTS_,
-you can pass the correct value to METAPOST through the _MPTEXINPUTS_
+we can pass the correct value to METAPOST through the _MPTEXINPUTS_
 variable, this variable is also accompanied by an
 _USES+=mptexinputs:strict_ option.

-## Working with a large number of documents
+## Deal with a huge number of documents

 We demonstrate how to use the `bps.subdir.mk` module to organise a
 collection of documents.
 For the purpose of the example, we assume
-that you are preparing an electronic journal and want to distribute
+that we are preparing an electronic journal and want to distribute
 each article of the journal as a separate electronic document.
 We use
 the following simple organisation: